How to Fix AMD Radeon Software Won’t Open?

 Selecting a Restore Point

-4. Click Finish to restore your Windows to a previous state.
+4. Click Finish to restore your system.

 ABOUT THE AUTHOR